Amazon Wants To Put a Camera and Microphone in Your Bedroom

 (Old Verity Stob [wikipedia.org] joke)

+The problem was his wife, it turns out he likes chasing pointers.

 Filed under: Nobody needs this!
-(Score:4, Insightful)
+(Score:5, Insightful)

 If you can't get dressed on your own without seeking the approval of others (who aren't even in the same room with you) -- then you're already failing at life.